insightindustry/sqlathanor/docs/using.rst

   :term:`hybrid properties <hybrid property>`, :term:`association proxies <association proxy>`, or standard Python :class:`@property <python:property>`.
+* Simultaneously support different configurations for different serialization or de-serialization requirements.
 * Maintain all of the existing APIs, methods, functions, and functionality of :doc:`SQLAlchemy Core <sqlalchemy:core/api_basics>`.
 * Maintain all of the existing APIs, methods, functions, and functionality of